 For entrepreneurs and new firms, Programme resources could be most effective by supporting more pre-start events to stimulate action, provide the necessary skills, role models and informal networks; and by mobilising 'successful' entrepreneurs to provide more informal enterprise advice to complement the existing public sector system.
 The Programme can also usefully support promotional events in different parts of the region, targeted campaigns to address fears and lack of knowledge and initiatives to improve the networks between potential entrepreneurs and key sources of support, advice and finance.
-Special attention should be given to groups which may face particular barriers to developing new enterprises, particularly women entrepreneurs, those from ethnic groups, individuals with disabilities and those experiencing multiple difficulties that have kept them out of the labour market.
+Special attention should be given to groups which may face particular barriers to developing new enterprises, such as women and minority ethnic entrepreneurs.